abhiTronix/raspberry-pi-cross-compilers/README.md

 ### Supported Raspberry Pis:
 - All Raspberry Pi versions/models are currently supported.
-- Any other ARM Devices with similar Hardware configurations, may also work.
+- Any other ARM Devices with similar Hardware configurations may also work.

 ### Optimation Flags Involved:
 These gcc compilers can optimize code by taking advantage of CPU specific features.